dscheerens/ngx-transloco-markup/README.md

 You can find out how that do that in the _[creating your own markup transpilers](#creating-your-own-markup-transpilers)_ section.

 Since the need for contextual link transpilers is quite common, `ngx-transloco-markup` provides a `ContextualLinkTranspilerFactory` to simplify their creation.
-This factory can be injected in your components or provider factory function and allows you to create two types of contextual link transpilers.
+This factory can be injected in your components and provider factory functions, allowing you to create two types of contextual link transpilers.

 The first type that can be created is a `ContextualLinkSubstitutionTranspiler`.
 This type of transpiler simply substitutes a specific token (substring) in a translation value with a link.